Auto-generate a unique password for each new subscriber to access your password protected page once they subscribe to your ActiveCampaign email list.

 - Password Protect WordPress Pro version 18.104.22.168 or greater

 Let’s see how we can integrate Password Protect WordPress Pro with Standard ActiveCampaign Campaign.

 Step 1: Password protect your private page

-Password protect your private page using our Password Protect WordPress plugin.
+Password protect your private page with our Password Protect WordPress plugin.

-Select this password protected page under PDA ActiveCampaign settings, which tells our plugins to auto-generate a password for each subscriber to access it.
+These settings tell our plugins to auto-generate a password for each subscriber to access the password protected page.